Stone98/Stone98/README.md

 * CSS

 ## Contact Me
-- I can be contact via my <a href="https://www.linkedin.com/in/stone-cogswell98/">LinkedIn</a>
+- I can be contacted via my <a href="https://www.linkedin.com/in/stone-cogswell98/">LinkedIn</a>